 .300 AAC Blackout (.300 BLK)

-The .300 BLK was born out of the necessity to have a replacement for the sub-machine gun MP5SD which shot the pistol 9mm.
-It needed to be based on the M4 rifle, it needed to match or exceed a subsonic 9mm bullet, and it needed to be as quiet as possible.
+The .300 BLK was born out of necessity as a replacement for the sub-machine gun MP5SD which shot 9mm.
+It needed to be based on the M4 rifle, match or exceed a subsonic 9mm bullet, and be as quiet as possible.

 Advanced Armament Company (AAC) took a .223 case, blew the mouth out to .30 caliber, and filled it with pistol powders.

-The really awesome things about .300 BLK is its performance out of a short barrel and the ability to shoot subsonic ammo with zero problems.
+Some really awesome things about .300 BLK are its performance out of a short barrel and the ability to shoot subsonic ammo with zero problems.